-I walked in with a bit of a list of tasks that I knew I wanted to accomplish in order to feel ready to go the moment my students walk through the classroom door.
+I made a list of tasks that I knew I wanted to accomplish in order to feel ready to go the moment my students walk through the classroom door.
 My goal was to redo, restock, revamp, and reorganize.
 Here is a bit of an overview of how it all went…

 Redo Seating Charts and Sub Plans

 In middle school, seating charts are essential for so many reasons.
 My main purpose for seating charts is to make sure that my students are positioned within the classroom for success.
 I know my students well (we are heading into the 3rd quarter), and I know where they thrive in the classroom environment.
-Seating charts are also critical to classroom setup when considering both student IEP and 504 accommodations.
+Seating charts are also critical to my classroom setup when considering both student IEP and 504 accommodations.

-Restock Snacks, Treats, Supplies
+Restock Snacks, Treats, and Supplies.

 Teaching middle school means that kids are ALWAYS hungry, so I like to make sure that I have snacks and treats in my classroom.
 I do not feed every student every day, but I have a snack bin with items when a kid is in need.
 In addition, I found a cool snack dispenser on Amazon (check out my Amazon classroom essentials) that was a perfect fit for my classroom.
 I buy cereal that is on sale and just keep it stocked in my classroom.
 Honey Combs and Cocoa Puffs are two of my students’ favorites.
-Each day during reading time, I pick 4-students that get to sit in the comfy classroom chairs and have a little snack.
+Each day during reading time, I pick four students who get to sit in the comfy classroom chairs and have a little snack.
 It is an added bonus to reading time when their name is chosen.

 Revamp Book Displays

-This quarter we will be using The Hunger Games as our mentor text, so pulling copies of Hunger Games, Catching Fire, Mockingjay, and a variety of other fictional texts that exemplify the importance of courage was essential.
+This quarter we will be using The Hunger Games as our mentor text, so pulling copies of The Hunger Games, Catching Fire, Mockingjay, and a variety of other fictional texts that exemplify the importance of courage was essential.

 This task took a bit of time because I am also working to introduce my students to a variety of fiction texts that they are excited to read.
 Considering my students’ interests, the goals of our novel units, and the connection to our essential question were all key components of my book display revamp.
-Time spent=30 minutes.
+Time spent: 30 minutes.

 Reorganize Learning Spaces

-Clean and orderly are two nonnegotiables in my middle school classroom.
+Clean and orderly are two non-negotiables in my middle school classroom.
 I want to be an example of order and organization for my students so that they recognize the importance of taking pride in spaces where they spend a good amount of time.
 I also believe that an organized classroom is an efficient one.